znuny/Znuny4OTRS-EscalationSuspend/README.md

 Prerequisites
 * OTRS 3.1
+* OTRS 3.2

 Notice
 ======
-You need to restart cron to make this feature working!
+You need to restart cron after installing this feature!

 Download
 ========